PortalTelemedicina/csharp-test/readme.md

 - Run all services in a single docker container
 - All endpoints must have automated tests that will prove the requisites are implemented
 - Use as many design patterns and best practices as you see fit
+- All database interactions should be done with Entity Framework
+- Use async methods anywhere you find it is needed

 ## Database Requisites